 2. Choose a suitable shelf style and fixtures

 If you are working with a plasterboard wall, go for a lightweight shelf for pictures or house plants.
 Be aware that a bookshelf maybe too heavy for plasterboard, unless you can locate the brackets on the studs, and better suited to a masonry wall.
+If you are hanging a floating shelf, that's a different DIY job altogether.

 3. Check your wall for pipes and cables